What You Should Know Before Picking Your Next Site Search Provider

-Do you prefer to have the solution provider make the changes or is your team hands on and likes to move fast?
+Do you prefer to have the solution provider make the changes or is your team hands-on and likes to move fast?

 Do you get adequate training on the new tool or are you thrown into the deep-end and expected to swim on your own?
 Can you swim?

-Seems simple, but it’s often overshadowed by the flashier features.
+It seems simple, but it’s often overshadowed by the flashier features.
 How simple is the tool to learn and use?
 Is it robust enough to do what you need or is it too much?

 As mentioned before, some tools are built for stores who have teams of merchandisers, developers, and a host of other staff.
 Other tools are built to be left on auto-pilot with little to no management needed.